 However, more often than not, older versions are left unsupported, in favour of their newer counterparts.
 It is enough to take a look at the latest update on the v1 vs v2 of TL-WR820N in question.
-The latest update for the v2 version has been released on 21st January 2022 - not stellar - but at least it is from the current year.
+The latest update for the v2 version has been released on 21st January 2022 - not stellar - but at least it is from the current year (at the time of publishing of this work).
 The update has even added WPA3 support, a pleasant surprise.
 But, if we take a look at the v1, the story gets a little sadder.
 With an initial firmware release on 10th October 2018, the last, second update (so a third firmware), has been released on 17th of September 2019.
 At the time of writing, the device has not been formally discontinued yet, so there is at least the possibility that further fixes for major exploits will be released.